-FSANZ has therefore considered that a substitute food is determined according to its market presentation and consumer use as a substitute for the primary/counterpart food it resembles, in this case, milk (as defined in section 1.1.2-3 (Standard 1.1.2)).
+FSANZ therefore considered that a substitute food is determined according to its market presentation and consumer use as a substitute for the counterpart primary food it resembles, in this case, milk (as defined in section 1.1.2-3).
 Milk is an important contributor ( $\geq$ 20%) to the intakes of many vitamins and minerals, particularly calcium, phosphorus, vitamin A, riboflavin, vitamins B6 and B12 and iodine; and particularly so for young children.
 Milk is also an important source of energy (13-14%) and protein (18-19%) for young children.

-Nutritional equivalence of a milk substitute was previously determined by reference to the vitamin and mineral composition of full cream cow's milk when FSANZ permitted soy beverage marketed as a milk substitute to be voluntarily fortified.
+Nutritional equivalence of a milk substitute was previously determined by reference to the vitamin and mineral composition of full cream cow's milk when FSANZ's predecessor revised the 1987 fortification permissions for milk substitutes of vegetable origin to be limited to soy beverages marketed as a milk substitute, in keeping with the market at the time.
 As the market diversified to include cereal-based beverages, permission for their nutritional equivalence with milk was extended through Application A500 - Fortification of Cereal-based Beverages in 2005.